Iraneus/betamedneed/index.md

 # Reliable access to quality medicines.

-MedNeed empowers medical facilities in communities with access to the medicines they need to deliver improved medical care to more people.
+MedNeed empowers medical facilities in communities with reliable access to the medicines they need to deliver improved medical care to more people.